Gr33nDrag0n69/LiskBeta/README.md

 ## Fund the account

-1. Using [Lisk.io Faucet](https://betanet5-faucet.lisk.io/) with 'Account Address'.
+Using [Lisk.io Faucet](https://betanet5-faucet.lisk.io/) with 'Account Address'.
+(Not 'Account BinaryAddress'!)
-2. Asking Shuse2 in Lisk's Discord using 'Account BinaryAddress'.

 ## Wait for funds
 *Edit ##AccountBinaryAddress##*